 While we haven’t covered every single mobile carrier that operates in Canada, we hope the above gives you a good general overview of the Canadian mobile carriers landscape and helps you understand who owns who!

 Keep in mind that you can transfer your number to any carrier, so if you decide to switch carriers, be sure to advise them early on in the process that you want to bring your old number with you.
-You will also need to make sure your phone is unlocked if you plan to use your current phone with the new carrier.
+You will also need to make sure your cell phone is unlocked if you plan to use your current cell phone with the new carrier.

 For some further reading on how the Canadian Wireless Spectrum Auction works including license ownership and geographical coverage, there is a great, recent study on the CRTC website which you can find here.